Chief of the Military Staff of the President of the Republic

-The Chief of the Military Staff of the President of the Republic (Chef d'état-major particulier du président de la République) is a role in the military and government of France, heading the president's military staff until the French Fifth Republic.
+The Chief of the Military Staff of the President of the Republic (French: Chef d'état-major particulier du président de la République) is a role in the military and government of France, heading the President's military staff until the present Fifth Republic.

 Heads of the president's military household (1879–1940)

 The President's 'military household' (maison militaire) was formed by president Mac-Mahon but not institutionalised until 1880.
 This group of officers advised the president on army matters, especially (under the French Third Republic) matters of ceremony.
 Such an allocation was useful since it allowed its officers to nourish political contacts in Paris who could aid their army careers.